Neural Parameter Estimation with Incomplete Data: Simulation studies

-where $\vec{Z}_{\backslash i}$ denotes all pixel labels excluding the $i$th pixel; $\beta > 0$ is a parameter controlling the strength of spatial dependence; and $\mathcal{N}_i$ contains the indices of the ``neighbors'' of pixel $i$.
+where $\vec{Y}_{\backslash i}$ denotes all pixel labels excluding the $i$th pixel; $\beta > 0$ is a parameter controlling the strength of spatial dependence; and $\mathcal{N}_i$ contains the indices of the ``neighbors'' of pixel $i$.
 Here, we consider a Potts model modified to account for edge effects.
 Specifically, we let the neighbors $\mathcal{N}_i$ be the adjacent pixels of pixel $i$, with four neighbors for interior pixels, three for edge pixels, and two for corner pixels.
-The Potts model exhibits a phase transition at the critical parameter value $\beta_c = \log(1 + \sqrt{Q})$ \citep{Moores_2021_bayesImageS}, transitioning from disorder when $\beta < \beta_c$ (where most neighboring pixels do not have the same label) to order when $\beta > \beta_c$ (where most neighboring pixels have the same label).
-In spatial statistics, it is known as an auto-model \citep{Besag_1972}, and its likelihood function can be written as
+The Potts model exhibits a phase transition at the critical parameter value $\beta_c = \log(1 + \sqrt{Q})$ \citep{Moores_2021_bayesImageS}, transitioning from disorder when $\beta < \beta_c$ (where most neighboring pixels do not have the same label) to order when $\beta > \beta_c$ (most neighboring pixels have the same label).
+Its likelihood function, obtained from \eqref{eqn:Potts}, involves a normalizing constant that is computationally intractable for moderate-to-large $n$.
+In what follows in this section, we focus on a hierarchical extension of the Potts model, the hidden Potts model.